RyanChakov/nlp-group-11/README.md

 - Get softmax scores from both models and take the difference as a result
 - Example: `softmax(BENEVOLENCE) - softmax(NOT_BENEVOLENCE)`
 - Note: This approach encountered challenges and the model gave softmax of 1.0 to all entries.
 Further investigation and troubleshooting may be required.

-## Conclusion
-Summarize the key findings, insights, and conclusions drawn from the experiments.
-Discuss the implications of the results and potential areas for future research and improvement.